Astronomers 3D-Map ‘Singing’ Interstellar Cloud To See How Stars Are Born

 But this first-ever 3D view of Musca is important in more ways than one.
 For instance, the 3D reconstruction unveiled a surprising detail about the giant space cloud.
 Although it was previously believed that Musca has a needle-like shape that looks like an elongated filament, it turned out that it’s actually flat like a pancake when observed edge-on.

-A close look at the cloud’s striations revealed that their pattern is consistent with a large sheet, and not a filament.
+A close look at the cloud’s striations revealed that their pattern is consistent with a large sheet and not a filament.
 Since Musca’s striations are the imprint of its magnetic waves, which in turn reflect the cloud’s shape, the pair concluded that the “singing” interstellar cloud is pancake-shaped.

 This can offer a clue about what type of stars are forming inside it and how many can be created by the magnetic force that gives Musca its pancake shape.